 INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 Danish hard rock band Pretty Maids was originally formed in 1981 by singer Ronnie Atkins and guitarist Ken Hammer.
 The band found great success with the now-classic 80’s albums RED HOT AND HEAVY and FUTURE WORLD.
-Although the band sold hundreds of thousands of records, they never made a major breakthrough worldwide.
-In the late ’90s, the group faced a lot of challenges, and it slowly disappeared from the scene.
+Although the band sold hundreds of thousands of records, they never made a breakthrough worldwide.
+In the late ’90s, the group faced many challenges, and it slowly disappeared from the scene.
 The band never officially quit, and instead, they kept on playing some select dates around Europe.
 However, things changed in 2010 after Pretty Maids released PANDEMONIUM.
 The band is now back with full force.
 I met a cheerful vocalist Ronnie Atkins last month in Helsinki, and here’s what he had to tell about the re-birth of the band and lots of other things as well.

 THE 30th ANNIVERSARY